REACTION ENGINEERING - 2023/4

 Module Overview

-The heart of any chemical or biochemical process is often said to be the reactor and a sound understanding the unit¿s performance is a pre-requisite for the process design.
-This module builds on the reaction kinetics knowledge from level 1 and applies it to the design of homogeneous reactors and bioreactors.
+The heart of any chemical or biochemical processes is often said to be the reactor.
+A comprehensive understanding of reactors’ performances is a pre-requisite for the process design.
+This Reaction Engineering module builds on the reaction kinetic knowledge from level 1 and applies it to the design of homogeneous chemical reactors and bio-reactors.
+The module creates connections to real-world chemical process design examples, and covers some important aspects of chemical engineering design called green chemistry and sustainability of chemical industry.

 Module provider